pad52/oxygen-wpml-tools/README.md

 TODO:

+    Better handling of command line options (in order to enable fuzzyness, debugging etc.)
-     Export in a single .POT file, import from single .PO file in order to use normal translation softwares.
+    ~~Export in a single .POT file,~~
+    ~~import from single .PO file in order to use normal translation softwares.~~

 # oxy_json_exporter.php !NOT READY